ulgg/ancient-chimes/README.md

 ## Next

-Interested in League Voice with discord voice, notification +-LP at end of game every 1 hour for twitch streaming, I can get the date of became friend from lol-store, and mission notification.
+Interested in League Voice with discord voice, notification +-LP at end of game every 1 hour for twitch streaming, and mission notification.

 ## Me